 At the end of the hour, Sam decided we needed more time before presenting the song in class.
 For me, that felt like not completing an assignment.
 I must have visibly quaked, because he reassured me that he would explain and that Cristina would understand.

 We spent weeks on “Le Balcon.”
-In retrospect, I can see that our work on that massive song showed me a previously unexplored level of musical study.
+In retrospect, it’s clear that our work on that massive song introduced me to a new, more serious level of musical thought.
 It expanded my ability to listen with my whole self; it challenged my instinct to lead reflexively with my voice.
 It helped teach me patience in uncovering gestures or waiting for them to emerge.
 It changed the rigor with which I approach a score—starting me on the path to being an independent, curious professional instead of a student trying to meet a deadline.
 When we finally performed the song in class, it was with the assured sweep and contour that can only come with time.

 Cristina sensed a rich partnership in the making.
 She assigned us other songs together, and we found short hours in practice rooms to read yet more.
 We began spending afternoons over coffees or glasses of wine at Max Cafe on Amsterdam Ave. and 123rd, learning about each others’ lives, discovering we shared an irreverent sense of humor.
 I asked Sam to play my master’s recital, a beast of a program including Schubert, Fauré, Rachmaninoff, Harbison, and Britten.
 We listened to each other perform in Carnegie Hall—Brahms (me), Schubert (him).